The Riddle of the Sands: Plot summary

-Carruthers, a minor official in the Foreign Office, is contacted by an acquaintance, Davies, asking him to join in a yachting holiday in the Baltic Sea.
-Carruthers agrees, as his other plans for a holiday have fallen through, and because of a heartbreak due to a woman he courted becoming engaged to another man.
+Carruthers, a minor official in the Foreign Office, is contacted by a former school friend, Davies, inviting him to join in a yachting holiday in the Baltic Sea.
+Carruthers agrees, as his other plans for the social season have fallen through because of a heartbreak.

-He arrives to find that Davies has a small sailing boat (the vessel is named Dulcibella, a reference to Childers's own sister of that name), not the comfortable crewed yacht that he expected.
-However, Carruthers agrees to go on the trip and joins Davies in Flensburg on the Baltic, whence they head for the Frisian Islands, off the coast of Germany.
+He arrives to find that Davies has a small sailing boat (named Dulcibella, a reference to Childers's sister of that name), not the comfortable crewed yacht that he expected.
+However Carruthers agrees to go on the trip and joins Davies in Flensburg, on the Baltic, whence they head for the Frisian Islands, off the North-Sea coast of Germany.
 Carruthers has to learn quickly how to sail the small boat.

 Davies gradually reveals that he suspects that the Germans are undertaking something sinister in the German Frisian islands.
 This is based on his belief that he was nearly wrecked by a German yacht luring him into a shoal in rough weather during a previous trip.
 The yacht was owned and captained by a mysterious German entrepreneur called Dollmann, whom Davies suspects of being in fact an expatriate Englishman posing as a German.
-The situation was further complicated by Davies having fallen deeply in love with Dollmann's daughter, Clara – who, Davies is sure, is not involved in whatever nefarious scheme her father is engaged upon.
-In any case, Davies is suspicious about what would motivate Dollmann to try to kill him, and believed that it is some scheme involving the German Imperial government.
+The situation was further complicated by Davies having fallen deeply in love with Dollmann's daughter, Clara, who, Davies is sure, is not involved in whatever nefarious scheme her father is engaged upon.
+In any case Davies is suspicious about what would motivate Dollmann to try to kill him and believes that it is some scheme involving the German Imperial government.
 Having failed to interest anyone in the British government in the incident, Davies feels it is his patriotic duty to investigate further on his own – hence the invitation to Carruthers.

+A map from the novel illustrating the voyage of the Dulcibella.

 Carruthers and Davies spend some time exploring the shallow tidal waters of the Frisian Islands, moving closer to the mysterious site where there is a rumoured secret treasure recovery project in progress on the island of Memmert.
 The two men discover that Dollmann is involved in the recovery project.
 Carruthers and Davies try to approach Memmert.
-They are warned away by a German Navy patrol boat, the Blitz, and its commander von Brüning – who is friendly and affable, but still makes a veiled warning.
+They are warned away by a German Navy patrol boat, the Blitz, and its commander, von Brüning, who is friendly and affable but still makes a veiled warning.
 This makes them all the more sure that there is something more than a treasure dig on the island.
-And meanwhile, they discover that not only is Dollmann indeed an Englishman, he had been an officer in the Royal Navy – evidently having had to leave Britain in hurry and take up a new life as a German.
+And meanwhile they discover that not only is Dollmann indeed an Englishman but he had been an officer in the Royal Navy – evidently having had to leave Britain in a hurry and take up a new life as a German.